Frequently asked questions

 This is encrypted and stored by Truyu until you delete your account.
 Note: Deleting your account does not delete your exposed data from the original data breach.

-If you set up ID usage alerts, we collect and use:
+If you set up ID alerts, we collect and use:

 These are destroyed 7 days after you submit your ID check.